codebyzeun/codebyzeun/README.md

 <div align="center">

-I’m **codebyzeun** — an engineer, hacker, and AI enthusiast.
+I’m **codebyzeun** — an engineer, and AI enthusiast.
 I specialize in building systems that *see* and *talk* in real-time.
 Through my creations, I aim to bring machines closer to understanding the world as we do, using the power of vision and language.

-If you can think it, I can code it — or at least try to!
+If you can think it, I can code it or at least try to!

 </div>